 - Liver disease, moderate—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Proper Use of dexlansoprazole

 Take dexlansoprazole only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Dexlansoprazole comes with a Medication Guide.
+Dexlansoprazole comes with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 If you are taking the delayed-release capsule:

 - You may take dexlansoprazole with or without food.